fogus/spiel/pyramidenspiel/gorgias/README.markdown

-*Helmet* is a press-your-luck dice game of philosophical debating for 2 players.
+*Gorgias* is a press-your-luck dice game of philosophical debating for 2 players.

 Preparation
 -----------

-You'll need the following materials to play *Helmet*:
+You'll need the following materials to play *Gorgias*:

  * 5 pyramid dice, or 5 six-sided dice
  * 3 [rainbow pyramid sets](http://www.looneylabs.com/looney-pyramids)